Gauthier Onclin: 2024: Maiden Challenger final

 In May, Onclin reached his first Challenger final at the Prague Open.
 He lost to the former world No. 35 Jiří Veselý.
 In October and November 2024 he reached two M25 finals in Portugal where he faced the same opponent, losing the first to Frederico Ferreira Silva but winning the second at the Vale do Lobo Open III.
 He closed out 2024 with a second title in two weeks, and 12th ITF title, winning the M25 in Monastir, Tunisia, recording 10 consecutive victories on the ITF circuit.

-2025: Grand Slam debut
+2025: Grand Slam and top 200 debuts

-He started the season by increasing his 2024 winning streak to 13 matches after he made it through the qualifications at the 2025 Australian Open into the main draw for his Grand Slam debut, defeating Roman Andres Burruchaga and Americans Aleksandar Kovacevic and Mackenzie McDonald.
+Onclin started the season by increasing his 2024 winning streak to 13 matches after he made it through the qualifying rounds at the Australian Open into the main draw for his Grand Slam debut, defeating Roman Andres Burruchaga and Americans Aleksandar Kovacevic and Mackenzie McDonald.
+Despite winning the opening set, he lost to Reilly Opelka in the first round.

+2026: First Challenger titles, first ATP win

+As top seed, Onclin won his first ATP Challenger title at the Ivory Coast Open, defeating Hamish Stewart in the final in two tiebreak sets.
+The following week, he claimed his second Challenger title by overcoming Michael Mmoh in the final of the Ivory Coast Open 2 in straight sets.

+In June, ranked No. 186, Onclin earned his first ATP Tour win at the Stuttgart Open as a qualifier, by defeating Fábián Marozsán.
+He lost to Giovanni Mpetshi Perricard in the second round.